albertoruibal/carballo/readme.md

 * New pawn classification in the ExperimentalEvaluator
 * Now the PV line is shown every time that a move is found in the root node
 * Implemented UCI seldepth, lowerbound, upperbound and hashfull
-* Implemented the depth and nodae limit for the search
+* Implemented the depth and node limit for the search
 * Enabled the endgame knowledge
 * In the search, assume that pawn pushes are to the 6th, 7th or 8th rank
 * Extend only checks with positive SSE